-- $\bullet\,$ The effective date of the Mineral Resource is 30 May 2012. - No cut-off grades have been applied to the block model in deriving the Mineral Resource reported above given insufficient drilling data. - The Mineral Resource Estimate for the Sao Chico Gold Project was constrained within lithological and grade based solids.
+- The effective date of the Mineral Resource is 30 May 2012. - No cut-off grades have been applied to the block model in deriving the Mineral Resource reported above given insufficient drilling data. - The Mineral Resource Estimate for the Sao Chico Gold Project was constrained within lithological and grade based solids.
 No optimisation studies have been applied to this high-grade, steeply dipping mineralisation.

-Operational review for the first six months of 2016
+Operational review for the first nine months of 2016

-Total gold production for the second quarter of 2016 was 9,896 ounces making total gold production for the year to date of 19,667 ounces representing a 26% improvement on the gold production level for the first half of 2015 which totaled 15,626 ounces (second quarter of 2015 : 8,237 ounces).
+Total gold production for the third quarter of 2016 was 10,233 ounces making total gold production for the year to date of 29,900 ounces representing a 21 per cent improvement on the gold production level for the first nine months of 2015 which totaled 24,704 ounces (third quarter of 2015: 9,078 ounces).

 The Palito Mine has now been in full production for over two years and has achieved a steady state of mine output.
-The Sao Chico Mine was in development for much of 2015 with no ore production in the first quarter of 2015.
-Mining rates at the Sao Chico Mine in the last quarter of 2015 reached levels which allowed the Group to declare that commercial production had been achieved from 1 January 2016.
-The ore generated from the Sao Chico Mine in the first half of 2016 has continued to be derived from development operations rather than from stoping, a situation that is expected to start to reverse in the second half of the year.
+The Sao Chico Mine was in development throughout 2015 with no ore production in the first quarter of 2015.
+Mining rates at the Sao Chico Mine in the fourth quarter of 2015 reached levels which allowed the Group to declare that commercial production had been achieved from 1 January 2016.
+The ore generated from the Sao Chico Mine in the first nine months of 2016 has continued to be derived principally from development operations rather than from stoping, although with a number of development headings now established, during the third quarter and for the fourth quarter of 2016, the Company is increasing the level of stoping activity and increasing the tonnage of ore that is being recovered from stope mining.